 The Old Contract

 For most of the twentieth century, the employment relationship in Western economies was built on a straightforward exchange.
 You gave a company a defined number of hours each week; the company gave you a wage, benefits and, implicitly, security.
-The more specialised your skills, the more hours of your time were worth.
-The system rewarded longevity, credentials and physical presence.
+The more specialised your skills, the more valuable your hours became.
+The system rewarded credentials, longevity and physical or organisational presence.

-This model worked well enough for several decades, and it produced genuine prosperity for millions of people.
-But it contained a structural limitation that most people never needed to confront: your income was always fundamentally constrained by time.
+This model produced genuine prosperity for millions of people.
+But it contained a structural limitation that many workers never had to confront directly: income was still constrained by time.
 There are only so many hours in a week.
-No matter how skilled or productive you became, your earnings had a ceiling defined by the hours you could sell.
+No matter how skilled or productive you became, your earnings had a ceiling defined by the hours you could sell, unless you owned equity, built a business or reached a senior position with unusual leverage.

 Three Forces That Changed Everything Simultaneously

-What makes 2026 different from previous technological transitions is not that one big thing happened; it's that three structural forces converged at the same time, and each amplifies the effects of the other two.
+What makes 2026 different from previous technological transitions is not that one big thing happened.
+It is that three structural forces converged at the same time, and each amplifies the effects of the other two.

 1. Artificial Intelligence Crossed a Capability Threshold

 The release of GPT-3 in 2020 and the subsequent wave of large language models marked a genuine inflection point.
-For the first time, AI systems could produce high-quality text, code, analysis and creative work at a level that was genuinely useful in professional contexts.
-By 2026, AI tools are embedded in the daily workflows of professionals across finance, law, marketing, software development, medicine and journalism.
-Goldman Sachs has estimated that AI could automate tasks equivalent to 300 million full-time jobs globally.
-The World Economic Forum's Future of Jobs Report 2025 projected that 92 million jobs would be displaced by 2030, while 170 million new roles would be created; a net gain, but one that requires workers to move between roles in ways the old system never demanded.
+For the first time, AI systems could produce text, code, analysis and creative work at a level that was useful in many professional contexts.
+By 2026, AI tools are embedded in daily workflows across finance, law, marketing, software development, medicine, media and customer operations.

 3. The Creator Economy Normalised Digital Income

-What matters for this analysis is not the headline numbers but what they represent: a normalisation of earning money from digital content, digital products and digital audiences.
-Five years ago, making a living as a YouTube creator, a newsletter writer, an online course instructor or a digital product seller was considered unusual.
-Today, it is a recognisable and increasingly respectable career path.
-The stigma has largely evaporated, and the tools have become dramatically more accessible.
+What matters is the normalisation of earning from digital distribution.
+Five years ago, making a living as a YouTube creator, newsletter writer, online instructor or digital product seller still sounded unusual to many people.
+Today it is a recognisable career path, and in some niches a highly professional one.
+The tools for editing, publishing, payments, analytics, community management and fulfilment have become dramatically more accessible.

 The Leverage Equation